KetanTikekar/KetanTikekar/README.md

 ⭐ **My favorite part of the job:**

 Building interactive visual dashboards that bring the data alive.
-Developing insights from Power BI reports to analyse past & future trends to make an informed decision
+Developing insights from Power BI reports to analyse past & future trends to make an informed decision.

 Whether it’s simplifying and managing data with **DAX queries** or cutting down hours of manual work to get an insight into the datasets by developing the **KPI's** for the mid scaled businesses, I’m always looking for ways to work smarter.
 Data is at the heart of everything I do, and I’m passionate about finding patterns and evolving with the same that drive real-world impact.
 ___________________________________________________________________________________________________________________________________________________________________
 🛠 **The Tools in My Toolbox:**

-Data Crunching:  SQL, DAX for slicing and dicing complex datasets
+Data Crunching:  SQL, DAX for slicing and dicing complex datasets.
 ___________________________________________________________________________________________________________________________________________________________________
 🚀 **Visual Storytelling**

-Power BI, Excel (Advanced), Power Query to build engaging reports
+Power BI, Excel (Advanced), Power Query to build engaging reports.
 ___________________________________________________________________________________________________________________________________________________________________
 🤖 **Automation & Management:**

-Pivot Tables, MACROS
+Pivot Tables, MACROS.
 ___________________________________________________________________________________________________________________________________________________________________
 🚀 **What I’m Working On:**